Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 Don't let her intimidate you because of what you think.

-Um, a lot of a lot of students will just sit there and try to get through this and get the grade and move on because and take the path of least resistance, because you're gonna have many other teachers and you're gonna have many other schools and many other classes, and your objective is to get to those.
+Now, a lot of students will just sit there and try to get through this and get the grade and move on and take the path of least resistance because you're going to have many other teachers and you're going to have many other schools and many other classes and your objective is to get to those.

-So whatever you do, you you're your your grand your did your grand grandparents' grandmother told you just to be respectful at all times.
+So whatever you do, your grandparents' grandmother told you just to be respectful at all times.

 That's right.